menu

 Living in New Haven

 New Haven is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
 With a population of 138,915 people and 32 associated neighborhoods, New Haven is the third largest community in Connecticut.
-New Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in New Haven was built prior to World War II, making it one of the older and more historic cities in the country.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 New Haven is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Many people in New Haven take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among New Haven citizens for affordable transportation.

-The citizens of New Haven are very well educated compared to the average community in the nation: 38.53% of adults in New Haven have a bachelor's degree or even advanced degree.
+The population of New Haven is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.53% of adults in New Haven have a bachelor's degree or even advanced degree.

 The per capita income in New Haven in 2022 was $33,449, which is low income relative to Connecticut, and middle income relative to the rest of the US.
 This equates to an annual income of $133,796 for a family of four.
 However, New Haven contains both very wealthy and poor people as well.